cakeller98/Repetier-Firmware/README.md

 # Repetier-Firmware - the fast and user friendly firmware

+## Important notice of this CERBERUS MEGA SPECIFIC development version

+This repository is intended for specific use with the Cerberus MEGA.

+It is not intended for use by others, the only changes are specific to the Cerberus MEGA.
+Therefor if you are not a Cerberus MEGA owner, it is advised that you use Repetier's repository.

 ## Important notice of this development version

 This development version is under heavy code change.
 Im reorganizing and refactoring